Why More Businesses Demand Real 100% Uptime SLAs For Their Private Clouds

 The key is resilience across the network; not just core elements but also the last mile connection and even the on-premise router too.

-Luminet’s Always-On service is a fully managed primary and secondary failover service at layer 2 or layer 3, combining our Fibre and Fibre-Air services to provide truly diverse last mile internet connectivity.
+Luminet’s Always-On service is a fully managed primary and secondary failover service at layer 2 or layer 3, combining our Fibre and Wireless Pro/ Lite services to provide truly diverse last mile internet connectivity.
 In resilience terms, this is vastly superior to using two connections that share a common medium.
-In fact, the statistical probability of losing internet service for one minute when using a truly resilient Fibre-Air/Fibre service (as in our Always-On offering, is just 1 in 67,000,000.
+In fact, the statistical probability of losing internet service for one minute when using a truly resilient Wireless /Fibre service (as in our Always-On offering, is just 1 in 67,000,000.
 The independence of each connection extends to the router, adding a further layer of resilience, and removing a critical point of failure that is frequently of culprit of unplanned downtime in other configurations.

 Our Always-On service uniquely moves across the same static IP addressing between primary and secondary connections and this is a major benefit for mission critical applications and services that require static IP addressing such as mail, SIP, video, VPN, ecommerce and trading.